Phaedra144/zerda-exam-html-css/README.md

 ## 2. Understand code (~15 minutes) [2 points]
 Read the following code snippet:
 What is the distance between the top-left corner of the document body and the yellow box?
 Give a detailed explanation below!

+As it is in absolute position and relative to the body the distance is 20px from the top and 20px from the left.

 Add your answer to this readme file, commit your changes to this repository.
 ```HTML
 <!DOCTYPE html>